You are here

 - if a matter was to settle before a Statement of Claim was issued, the incapacities to be described in correspondence provided by the claimant in order to justify the payment of a settlement sum.

-Given that the DRCA deals with compensation on an injury specific basis it would assist the Department if all Deeds of Release prepared by Commonwealth agencies were prepared to clearly identify, or refer to an extrinsic document that clearly identifies, the incapacities, injuries etc for which a settlement sum is to be paid.
-Policy Support Branch is currently investigating what more can be done in this area.
+Given that the DRCA deals with compensation on an injury specific basis, ideally Deeds of Release prepared by Commonwealth agencies should clearly identify, or refer to an extrinsic document that clearly identifies, the incapacities, injuries etc for which a settlement sum is to be paid.